Welcome to Haik's German Autohaus

 Up-to-date information is essential.
 Information undergoes changes and updates for various reasons.
 When the Audi and Volkswagen 1.8T turbo engine came out in 1998, the oil recommended was a regular oil with a 5W30 viscosity.
 The engines ran into severe problems when the turbos cooked the engine oil and the particles clogged the oil pick-up tube to the oil pump, starving the engine of proper lubrication.
 Today that information has been revised.
 Volkswagen and Audi recommend that the 1.8T use synthetic oil with a 5W40 viscosity.
 Around 1995 to 1996 when most German car manufacturers came out with electronically controlled transmissions, Mercedes, BMW, Porsche, Audi, Volkswagen, all called their new synthetic transmission fluid a “lifetime” fluid which never needed changing.
 Due to the amount of premature transmission failures, they have all revised their claims and now recommend transmission fluid changes as frequent as every 40K miles.
 This updated information is vital.

-This is a partial list of repairs and services we provide.
-For a more complete list see our Repairs page or our Services page.
+The following is a partial list of the most common services and repairs we provide.
+For more information see our Repairs page or our Services page.

 - Belt replacement